UI/UX Recommendations

 - Errors: Are error messages helpful and actionable?

-- Branding: Is the merchant's logo configured?
+- Branding: Are the brand logo and wordmark configured?

 - Receipts: Is the post-payment flow (receipts/next order) smooth?